LedgerHQ/speculos/README.md

 ![screenshot btc nano s](doc/screenshot-btc-nanos.png)

-The goal of this project is to emulate Ledger Nano and Ledger Blue apps on standard desktop computers, without any hardware device.
+The goal of this project is to emulate Ledger Nano S, Nano X and Blue apps on standard desktop computers, without any hardware device.
 More information can be found here: